ddan9/webchat/README.md

 - dependencies: php, webserver (apache2/nginx), js-compatible browser
 - download project archive into your web directory and unpack it
 - do: "chmod 777" or "chown www-data:www-data" to databases/files.json and databases/messages.json
 - On Linux systems you can just use embedded php server instead of nginx or apache2.
-Do "php -S 127.0.0.1:8000" in unpacked project
+Do "php -S 127.0.0.1:8000" in unpacked project and enjoy it!

 #### Features:

-- This project is in active development
+- This project is in active development.
+Nope
 - Basically ready to use
-- Stack: js, html, css, php, json
+- Stack: js, html, css, php, json, noSQL
 - It uses json as portable databases
 - Multiple file uploading
 - Fully manual code (no frameworks)